pearlmuslymarh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0. alias => create a script that creates an alias
+ 0. alias => create a script that create an alias
  Name: ls

 Value: rm *